-- 12. To ensure audiences remain adequately protected regardless of the platforms on which they consume content, the Authority will ensure compliance with the relevant sections of the Constitution and the National Broadcast Policy. - 13.
-Based on the continued growth and development of OTT media, the Authority may recommend that the scope of the Code include OTT media services.
+- 16. To ensure consumers remain adequately protected regardless of the platforms on which they consume content, the Authority will ensure that OTT providers' media content comply with the relevant sections of the Constitution and the National Broadcast Policy. - 17.
+Based on the continued growth and development of OTT media, the Authority will broaden the scope of the National Broadcast Code to include OTT media services.